zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

 ---
 layout: post
 title: "Urbit In The Cloud"
-desription: "Sailing your Urbit ship on a Digital Ocean"
+description: "Sailing your Urbit ship on a Digital Ocean"
 date: 2020-06-06
 categories: essay
 ---